 What should I expect before and after surgery?

 Whether you are considering hip or knee replacement surgery, you are not alone.
 There are over 550,000 hip and knee replacement surgeries performed each year.
-Consensus Orthopedics strongly urges each and every patient to consult with their primary care physician and orthopedic surgeon for proper care before, during and after surgery.
+Consensus Orthopedics strongly urges each patient to consult with their primary care physician and orthopedic surgeon for proper care before, during and after surgery.

 - Assemble your personal and medical information.